 Do NOT work in the humanitarian sector unless:

-- If you're a vegetarian, you are ready to explain every day to a cook, a waiter in a restaurant or anyone around that you really do not eat meat and that chicken is, as a matter of fact, also meat
+- If you're a vegetarian, you are ready to explain every day to a cook, a waiter in a restaurant or anyone around that you really do not eat meat and that chicken is, in actual fact, also meat

 - If you're international staff, you are ready to wait in line for the bathroom every morning along with your flatmates